Pet AnimalsCat Breeds

 • Cats are meticulous and demand a clean litter box.
 Be sure to provide at least one box for each cat and scoop up waste daily.

-• It is important that your cat drinks enough water.
+• Your cat must drink enough water.
 Try adding ice cubes or a running fountain if she doesn’t drink water from her bowl.

 • Feed a high-quality feline diet appropriate for his age.